antistoopmode/antistoopmode.github.io/docs/faq.md

 # Frequently Asked Questions
 ## General
 ### How do I change my loot filter?
-> Unfortunately the loot filter was removed from the game.
+> In the Options under Gameplay.

 ### How can I bind additional Skills?
 > 1. Set your Skill keybinds in the control settings